nnn

 29 Budget Dinners Under $3 a Serving That Don’t Taste Like “Budget Dinner”

-I understand that this may seem obvious, but that is only because it is effective.
-If you use quality bread and take the time to let the bread brown, it will improve a standard grilled cheese significantly.
-With a splash of milk and a pinch of black pepper, canned tomato soup becomes friendlier.
-It feels like having a reliable safety-net dinner.
+I understand that this may seem obvious but that is only because it’s effective.
+Letting the bread brown and using quality bread will elevate a standard grilled cheese.
+Canned tomato soup becomes friendlier with a splash of milk and a pinch of black pepper.
+It feels like having a dependable safety-net dinner.

 Nathaniel Lee